 What the Counselor can help you with

-Students are encouraged to seek personal and academic guidance from any member of the faculty/staff whom they believe will be able to help them.
-A part-time school guidance counselor is available to students in grades DK-12 for academic, career, and personal/social development.
-The counselor will assist the rest of the staff in areas of behavior management, crisis intervention, and conflict resolution.
+A school guidance counselor is available to students in grades DK-12 for academic, career, and personal/social development.
+The counselors will assist the rest of the staff in areas of behavior management, crisis intervention, and conflict resolution.
 Students and parents who wish to access these services need to call the office to arrange an appointment.
-The counselor is also responsible for high school scheduling, standardized testing, college and/or career exploration, processing grades, crisis intervention, and overseeing accommodations and modifications for Special Education students.
+The counselors are also responsible for high school scheduling, standardized testing, college and/or career exploration, processing grades, crisis intervention, and overseeing accommodations and modifications for Special Education students.

-The school counselor is available to answer questions about procedures for enrollment in colleges.
+The school counselors are available to answer questions about procedures for enrollment in colleges.
 College applications for many of the area colleges are available from the guidance counselor, but students are heavily encouraged to apply online.
-Transcripts are sent by the guidance counselor to the college, university, or trade school of the student’s choice.
-Transcript requests must be made in person to the guidance counselor.
+Transcripts are sent by the guidance counselors to the college, university, or trade school of the student’s choice.
+Transcript requests must be made in person to the guidance counselors.

 College Representative Visits to the school: Students must sign up prior to the visit.